 Where is Gordon Strachan now?

-When current manager Ron Atkinson moved to director of football at Coventry, Strachan was promoted to manager where he stayed for five years before getting the sack after increasing pressure from the fans.
+After Coventry’s manager Ron Atkinson moved upstairs to director of football, Strachan was promoted to manager where he stayed for five years before getting the sack after increasing pressure from the fans.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Within weeks Strachan had returned to management with Southampton and after turning round the team’s performances he left after three years to spend more time with his family.
+Within weeks Strachan had returned to management with Southampton and after turning round the team’s performances and reaching the FA Cup Final in 2003 he left the club to spend more time with his family.

 Gordon Strachan is also director of the Strachan Football Foundation which is a community interest company, non for profit organisation with the focus of developing the football community, schools and local football clubs.